AdrianHavengaBennett/terming-for-learning/README.md

 - See a laymen's-type of definition, which may make more sense to beginners.
 - Vote up/like a laymen's definition to highlight its helpfulness.
 - Also unlike a term should it be edited and no longer useful in my opinion.
+- See the amount of times a term has been liked without having to click on it to read it myself.

 ## Wireframe
 At the suggestion by my wise mentor, Nishant Kumar, I decided to use https://proto.io/ to help me with my wireframe.